MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/third-party-storage-capability.md

 * The app manifest must have the first action as upload.
 This auto opens the app in upload mode when files are dragged and dropped in the compose message area.

 * Admins must configure the third-party cloud storage provider's app ID.
+Search for the property named `defaultFilesUploadAppId` and configure the app ID.
+It must be a plain string and mustn't use inverted commas.
 For more information, see [admin settings for file drag-drop to third-party storage](/MicrosoftTeams/admin-settings-for-file-drag-drop-to-third-party-storage).

 ## Drag-drop files to third-party storage